Interview with an Octopus by T Newfields

 Q: What's your secret of survival, Willy?

 A: Survivors don’t tell secrets – only fools have big lips.
 If you really want to survive, don't remind people of the little secrets they prefer to ignore.
-Also, learn to blend in – you've gotta change colors quickly.
-And ah . . . (hestitant) . . . ah nothing.
+Also, it helps to blend in – you've gotta change colors quickly.

 Q: So how do you feel about duh future?

 A: Well, ah, umm . . .
-None of us can escape the food chain, but we can celebrate our time with élan.
+None of us can escape the food chain, but we can celebrate our brief moments with élan.
 The business ah survival is seldom clean.

 Last Index Next